The best young musicians in Asia don't come from just one country.

 • Film in good lighting with minimal background noise

-• Mobile phones are suitable provided they meet the above requirements
+• Mobile phone recordings are suitable provided they meet the above requirements

 Auxiliary Instruments